bb53137/social-media-analysis/README.md

 ## Overview

 This project performs sentiment analysis, hashtag extraction, and activity trend analysis on an **enlarged Sentiment140 dataset** using **PySpark**.
 It processes the data and generates visualizations, while storing outputs on **Google Cloud Storage (GCS)**.
+The main objective is to demonstrate how a cloud-based infrastructure can efficiently handle large datasets and generate actionable insights.

 ---